abuseofnotation/category-theory-illustrated/03_logic/text.md

 This approach for building stuff is often used in programming.
 To see some examples, you don't need to look further than the way the pipe operator in bash (`|`), that feeds the standard output of a program with the standard input of another program, is (ab)used (if you *want* to look further, note that there is a whole programming paradigm based on functional composition, called "concatenative programming").

 But let's get back to the math.
-If we carefully review the definition above can be reduced to multiple applications of the following formula: given 4 objects and 3 between them morphisms **f** **g** **h**, **(h • g) • f** should bein equal to **h • (g • f)**.
+If we carefully review the definition above can see that it can be reduced to multiple applications of the following formula: given 4 objects and 3 morphisms between them **f** **g** **h**, combining **h** and **g** and then combining the end result with f** should be the same as combining **h** to the result of **g** and **f** (or simply **(h • g) • f = h • (g • f)**.

 **Task:** show how the definition can be reduced to the formula (the approach resembles mathematical induction).

-If this formula is true if and only if this diagram commutes (given that all our category-theoretic diagrams commute, we can say, in such cases, that the formula and the diagram are equivalent i.e. they are two ways to express the same thing).
+This formula is true if and only if this diagram commutes.

 ![Composition of morphisms with many objects](composition_associativity.svg)

+Given that all our category-theoretic diagrams commute, we can say, in such cases, that the formula and the diagram are equivalent.

-This formula (or this diagram) is the definition of a property called **associativity**. that is required for a category to really be called categories.
+This formula (and the diagram) is the definition of a property called **associativity**.
+Being associative is required for functional composition to really be called functional composition (and for a category to really be called category), if only because it is required for us to be able to draw diagrams of a category's objects and morphisms, as diagrams can only represent associative structures (if the diagram above does not commute it would be super weird).

-It is required for many other structures that we will examine below.
-If we view functional composition as an algebraic operation, the fact that is associativive means that brackets don't matter when we are using it successively, in the multiplication operation is associative **(1 .
+Associativity is not just about diagrams, for example when we express relations using formulas, associativity just means that brackets don't matter, in our formulas (as evidenced by the definition **(h • g) • f = h • (g • f)**).
+And it is not only about categories either, it is a property of many other operations on other types of objects as well e.g. if we look at numbers, we can see that the multiplication operation is associative e.g. **(1 .
 2) .
 3 = 1 .
 (2 .
 3)**.
 While division is not **(1 / 2) / 3 = 1 / (2 / 3)**.

 Identity